 – The Florida Marchman Act

 A collective goal of using the Emergency Examination and Treatment of Incapacitated Person’s Act is to force a loved one into a detox program or alcohol and drug detoxification.
 When using the Florida Mental Health Act, the loved one must possess an underlying mental condition.
 In most cases, people use the Florida Marchman Act to legally force a loved one into inpatient drug and alcohol programs.

 What is the Florida Marchman Act?

-The Florida Marchman Act is in place to support families in involuntary commitment to an assessment, detoxification, and/or inpatient drug and alcohol programs when they are unwilling to do it for themselves.
-The act permits families to petition the court to assess the person, and then order detox or other drug and alcohol-related programs.
-The person in question does not have to be a Florida resident to have this act invoked on them, just must be present in Florida at the time the petition is filed.
+The Florida Marchman Act is in place to support families in having their loved one involuntarily committed to an assessment, detoxification, and/or inpatient drug and alcohol rehab program when they are unwilling to do so for themselves.
+The act permits families to petition the court to assess the person.
+Then they can order detox or other drug and alcohol-related programs.
+The person in question does not have to be a Florida resident to have this act invoked on them.
+However, they must be present in Florida at the time the petition is filed.
 Additionally, while an attorney is not always necessary, appropriate assistance with the process is found to be greatly beneficial because the most innocent mistake may cause the case to be thrown out of court.